Table of Contents

 clone MBR to GPT disk

 Step 2.
-Click Next, then preview the clone layout, Select “Check this if the destination is SSD” if the destination drive is a SSD.
-Then click on Clone button.
+Click Next button, then preview the clone layout, Select "Check this if the destination is SSD" if the destination drive is a SSD.
+This option ensure the software will align the SSD while cloning the drive.
+It can help optimize the performance of the SSD.

 clone MBR to GPT disk